manikandaraj-T-N/ResponsiveWeb1/README.md

 ## Credits
 The template was created by Manikandaraj as a project for `FRONT-END`.
 It uses the ionicons library for the social media icons.

-### License
-This template is licensed under the MIT License.

 ### Technologies Used
 The project was created using the following technologies and tools: